ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func createFileInMyDocuments(createFileJsonElement: CreateFileJsonElement? = nil, completion: @escaping (_ data: FileIntegerWrapper?, _ error: Error?) -> Void)
 ```

+Creates a new file in the My documents section with the title specified in the request.   **Note**: If a file extension is different from DOCX/XLSX/PPTX and refers to one of the known text, spreadsheet, or presentation formats, it will be changed to DOCX/XLSX/PPTX accordingly.
+If the file extension is not specified or is unknown, the DOCX extension will be added to the file title.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/create-file-in-my-documents/).